 It's no accident that we graduate so many individuals working at the highest level of public service.
 Suffolk Law is a national leader in practice-focused legal education.
-We're one of only two schools in the country with four legal skill speciality programs--trial advocacy, dispute resolution, clinics, and legal writing--ranked in the national top 20 by U.S. News & World Report.
-Our trial advocacy program, which trains students in all of the critical elements of trial preparation, is ranked 14th nationwide and has earned a spot in the top 20 for three years in a row.
+We're one of only two schools in the country with four legal skill specialty programs--trial advocacy, dispute resolution, clinics, and legal writing--ranked in the national top 20 by U.S. News & World Report.
+Our trial advocacy program, which trains students in all of the critical elements of trial preparation, is ranked 15th nationwide and has earned a spot in the top 20 for four years in a row.

 Have a science background?
 Then Suffolk Law can help you become a registered patent attorney who can obtain patents for your clients.
 If you don't, though, you can still practice in this exciting field.